2004 Asian Women's Softball Championship

-The 2004 Asian Women's Softball Championship was an international softball tournament which featured twelve nations which was held from 12–18 December 2004 at the Rizal Memorial Baseball Stadium in Manila, Philippines.
+The 2004 Asian Women's Softball Championship was an international softball tournament which featured twelve nations which was held from 12 to 18 December 2004.

+This edition of the Asian Women's Softball Championship was held at the Rizal Memorial Baseball Stadium in Manila, Philippines.
 The top three finishing teams qualified for the 2006 Women's Softball World Championship which was held in Beijing, China.